 DSB has become one of the largest German Language Schools in the US.

-Students are prepared to take the IV-A1 and IV-A2 exams (Internationale Vergleichsarbeiten) as well as for the "Deutsche Sprachdiplom" (DSD-I and DSD-II).
-When enrolling at a German University a German Proficiency Test (DSD-I or DSD-II) is required in combination with an American High School Diploma.
+Students are prepared to take the IVA-A1 and IVA-A2 exams (Internationale Vergleichsarbeiten) as well as for the "Deutsche Sprachdiplom" (DSD-I and DSD-II).
+When enrolling at a German University/Studienkolleg, a German Proficiency Test (DSD-I or DSD-II) is required in combination with an American High School Diploma.

-Since 2009, the Deutsche Sprachschule Bloomfield, Inc. works in cooperation with the Fern-Universitäten in Hagen, Göttingen, and Riedlingen, Germany, and supervises testing for different faculties in Michigan.
+Since 2009, the Deutsche Sprachschule Bloomfield, Inc. works in cooperation with the "Fern Universitäten" in Hagen, Göttingen, Riedlingen, Koblenz-Landau and AKAD Hochschule Stuttgart Germany, and supervises testing for different faculties in Michigan.

 The knowledge and experience of the DSB Team has made it possible to implement the successful concept of meeting the needs of German speaking students living abroad or at home.